wkumari/draft-vandergaast-edns-client-subnet/README.md

    an implementation could use a whitelist of Authoritative Namesevers to send the option to, likely specified by their domain name.
    Implementations MAY also allow additionally configuring this based on other criteria, such as zone or query type.
+As of the time of this writing, at least one implemetaion makes use of a whitelist.

-   An additional advantage of using a whitelist is that partial client address information is only disclosed to Nameservers that are known to use the information, improving privacy.
+   An advantage of using a whitelist is that partial client address information is only disclosed to Nameservers that are known to use the information, improving privacy.

-Contavalli, et al.       Expires January 7, 2016               [Page 19]
+Contavalli, et al.      Expires February 15, 2016              [Page 19]

-Internet-Draft        Client Subnet in DNS Queries             July 2015
+Internet-Draft        Client Subnet in DNS Queries           August 2015

-   A major drawback is scalability.
+   A drawback is scalability.
 The operator needs to track which Authoritative Nameservers support ECS, making it harder for new Authoritative Nameservers to start using the option.